themue-trainings/restful-apis-with-go/content/sections/methods/json/index.md

 ## Go and JSON

 * Go supports JSON encoding and decoding using the `encoding/json` package
-* Data structures to be encoded and decoded must contain exported fields and annotations
+* Data structures to be encoded and decoded must contain exported fields
-* The annotations are used to specify the JSON tag name and the marshalling of empty objects
+* Names and behavior in case of empty values are defined by the `json` struct tags

 ```go
 type Person struct {